mmcsherry09-code/eigenvalues-random-hermitian-matrices/README.md

 - Analyse and interpret the Results
 ## Experiment 1: Distribution of Eigenvalues
 ### Research question
-What is the distribution of Eigenvalues for randomly generated 3x3 Hermitian Matrices?
+What does the distribution of eigenvalues look like when we repeatedly generate random matrices?
 ### Method
 I generated 1000 random 3x3 Hermitian Matrices using NumPy.
 For each matrix, I calculated its three eigenvalues using 'numpy.linalg.eigvalsh()'.
 This produced 3000 eigenvalues which were collected and displayed using a Histogram.
 ### Results